ansh746/start-menu/README.md

 Research made possible by [pokeemerald](https://github.com/pret/pokeemerald) and [pokefirered](https://github.com/pret/pokefirered).

-Spherical Ice initially made the [Unown Report code](https://github.com/sphericalice/bpre-unown-report).
-I forked it and ported it to the [CFRU's build system](https://github.com/BluRosie/bpre-unown-report).
+Spherical Ice initially made the [Unown Report code](https://github.com/sphericalice/bpre-unown-report).It was forked and ported to the [CFRU's build system](https://github.com/BluRosie/bpre-unown-report).

 Skeli made the [build system used in the CFRU](https://github.com/Skeli789/Complete-Fire-Red-Upgrade) which is used here.